Dancing On Ice's Hamish breaks silence on Caprice 'split'

 "I'm comforted knowing the truth always comes out in the end, and I hope we can focus on the skating again now."

-After parting ways from Hamish, Caprice has continued on the show with new pro parnter Oscar Peter.
+After parting ways from Hamish, Caprice originally continued on the show with new pro partner Oscar Peter.

+However it was announced ahead of Sunday's episode that Caprice had quit the series.

+Caprice's spokesperson said: "It’s true that Caprice is no longer participating in Dancing On Ice.
+It’s been a hard few months and she’s had to keep silent for contractual reasons.

 Joining them are footballer Kevin Kilbane & Brianne Delcourt; Paralympian Libby Clegg MBE & Mark Hanretty; soap star Lisa George & Tom Naylor; Love Island's Maura Higgins & Alexander Demetriou, and Diversity dancer Perri Kiely & Vanessa Bauer.